chidebeprince/Aptos-nft-marketplace-bounty/README.md

 Open a terminal and run the following commands one after the other:
 * `curl -fsSL "https://aptos.dev/scripts/install_cli.py" | python3` (to install aptos cli)
 * `aptos info` (to verfify that the cli installed successfully)
-* `aptos init` (choose "testnet" by typing it, and paste in the private key you copied once prompted)
+* `aptos init` (choose "testnet" by typing it, and paste in the private key you copied once prompted.
+Also locate and click the link that appears if it fails to redirect you automatically to the faucet)
 * `aptos move publish` (type yes and click enter after running this command to publish the smart contract)
 * `cd frontend_`
 * `curl -fsSL https://fnm.vercel.app/install | bash`